SAN GERMAN GROUND WATER CONTAMINATION

 On related pages:

 The San German Well Field Contamination site is located in the municipality of San German, southwest of Puerto Rico.
 The site consists of a groundwater plume with no identified source of contamination.
 The main contaminants of concern are tetrachloroethylene (PCE) and trichloroethylene (TCE), which are solvents used in degreasing, industrial cleaning and dry cleaning.
-Manufacturing facilities and industrial activities in the area potentially have contributed to the contamination.
-Site investigations are currently ongoing.

 What Has Been Done to Clean Up the Site?

 PRASA closed the Retiro well on January 19, 2006.
 The Lola I and Lola II wells were taken out of service in about the same time period because of exceedances in levels in those wells, too. .
 On December 2015 EPA issued the OU-1 ROD to address contaminated soils and shallow, highly contaminated groundwater that acts as ongoing sources of groundwater contamination.